joonsoo-me/ollama-rag/README.md

-# Ollama RAG (App with n8n Orchestration)
+# Local RAG (App with n8n Orchestration)
-An Ollama-compatible proxy app that preserves JSONL streaming while delegating Retrieval-Augmented Generation (RAG) preparation and post-upsert to n8n.
+An Open AI compatible proxy app that preserves JSONL streaming while delegating Retrieval-Augmented Generation (RAG) preparation and post-upsert to n8n.
 Drop-in endpoint replacement for existing Ollama clients; switch the base URL to the app and get consistent context-aware answers with minimal client changes.

 ## 📋 Prerequisites / 사전 요구사항